mosip/documentation/docs/build-&-deployment.md

 npm run ios -- --device
 ```

-### Build for Testflight
+### Build for TestFlight

-The beta version of the build can be uploaded to `Testflight` for testing.
-The Testflight allows the creation of internal and external testing teams who will be notified once a new build is published.
+The beta version of the build can be uploaded to `TestFlight` for testing.
+TestFlight allows the creation of internal and external testing teams who will be notified once a new build is published.

 ![Testflight testers](\_images/img.png)

-**Publishing build to Testflight**
+**Publishing build to TestFlight**

-An Apple developer account is a must to publish builds in Testflight.
+An Apple developer account is a must to publish builds in TestFlight.

-1. Set the backend URL and choose a theme (orange | purple) inside the .env file.
+1. Set the backend URL and choose a theme (orange | purple) inside the `.env` file.
 2. Archive the build using xcode.
-3. Upload the archive to testflight.
+3. Upload the archive to Testflight.

-First choose Distribute App
+First choose `Distribute App`.

 ![img.png](\_images/archive.png)

-Upload in Testflight
+**Upload in TestFlight**

 ![img.png](\_images/upload.png)

 ![img.png](\_images/uploading.png)

-4. Login to Testflight and check for build upload status.
+4. Login to TestFlight and check for the build upload status.
 Once the build is uploaded successfully, add Groups to provide access to testers.

 ![img.png](\_images/testflightgroups.png)

-5. All group members will be notified about the new build.
-Open Testflight and install the new version.
+5. All the group members will be notified about the new build.
+Open TestFlight and install the new version.